eikonal-equation/Stochastic-Cancer/README.md

 The particular model underlying our discussion has originated in [Kaznatcheev2017 et al.](https://www.nature.com/articles/bjc20175), but the presented approach is far more general and provides a new tool for optimizing adaptive therapies based on a broad range of stochastic cancer models.

 # Manuscript #
-The "Stochastic Optimization of Adaptive Cancer Therapy" manuscript can be found [here](https://github.com/eikonal-equation/Stochastic-Cancer).
+The "Stochastic optimal control to guide adaptive cancer therapy" manuscript can be found [here](https://github.com/eikonal-equation/Stochastic-Cancer).

 # Contributions & Acknowledgements #
   * The problem statement, the specific stochastic cancer dynamics, and the numerical scheme were developed by MingYi Wang, Jacob Scott, and Alexander Vladimirsky.